Prakosza/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
-Programs written by me for metaheuristic course.
+Programs wrote by me for metaheuristic course.